rdcoletta/genomic_prediction_svs/notes/gs_simulation.md

 by Rafael Della Coletta, Alex Lipka, Martin Bohn, and Candice Hirsch (June, 2019).

 > The objective of this project is to simulate traits in one or more environments and analyze the effects of structural variants in genome prediction accuracy.
+The overall workflow for the simulations involves simulating traits, running genomic prediction models and validating results.